 Mihiteria King hails from the real far North.
 Te Rarawa from the Hokianga and she’s proud of it.
 Forthright is another adjective that springs to mind to describe this articulate woman.
-A trained psychotherapist, Mihiteria’s language is visually rich, peppered with many stories.
+A former psychotherapist, Mihiteria’s language is visually rich, peppered with many stories.

 “You’ll never get a yes or no answer when you ask me a question, always a full story.”

 Mihiteria says, laughing, as she takes me back to the Hokianga, for it’s up that way that you’ll find the Waipoua forest - home of Tane Mahuta - New Zealand’s largest living Kauri tree.

 Not surprisingly, a visit to the forest is on the list for many tourists.

 It’s such a peaceful place she explains, that even the sound of people talking becomes an unwelcome distraction.